 Front-wheel spokes for the /5 and R60/6, part # 36 31 1 230 321 or part # 36 31 1 234 592, size unknown.

 /6 with disc brake front wheel, diameter .136″ and length 6 15/16″ or 17.7 cm.
 Part # 36 31 1 234 593

 The death knell for spokes, sort of

-The superior rigidity of a cast wheel and the popularity of tubeless tires, signaled the end of spoke wheels, to some extent.
-The fact that spoke wheels are lighter and therefore handle better, seemed to have escaped notice.
+To some extent, the superior rigidity of a cast wheel and the popularity of tubeless tires signaled the end of spoke wheels.
+The fact that spoke wheels are lighter and therefore handle better seemed to have escaped notice.
 Some manufacturers made wheels of pressed and riveted steel.
-They were cheap, but rigid and became popular.
+They were cheap but rigid, and they became popular.
 More manufacturers came out with some form of cast wheel that would use tubeless tires by the mid to late 70s.
-BMW introduced cast wheels in 77 (I think) and within a few years had almost totally replaced the spoke wheels.
+BMW introduced cast wheels in 77 (I think) and, within a few years, had almost totally replaced the spoke wheels.

 Other related pages

 Some balancing info specific to the BMW wheel